jrhicks/blog/content/posts/invision-ui-kit-for-react-native.md

 ## Goal

-Find a UI Kit that I can use in InVision Studio that is ultimately buildable in React Native.
+Find a UI Kit that:

+* Can express 4dx team dashboard

+* Has InVision components for easy prototyping

+* Has development path for React Native

 ## Find

 [Do UI Kit](https://www.invisionapp.com/inside-design/design-resources/do/) - Build striking mobile productivity apps with the Do UI kit.

-## Notes
+## Research Notes

 * [BuilderX](https://builderx.io/) - browser based design tool that codes React Native & React for you